Film Shooting Policies

 All VMA shoots must complete a safety form in order to take out equipment.

 Location film and video production carries risk.
 While you may make every attempt to exercise safety precautions on a location shoot, you may be held legally and financially liable in the event of an accident that happens as a result of that shoot.

-Violations by students of the following policies and procedures may result in one or all or the following actions:
+Violations of the TRF Shooting Policies and Procedures and/or violations of the VMA Student Production Safety Manual may result in one or both of the following actions:

-- Students are prohibited from making permanent alterations or modifications to Emerson College structures.
-The use of any prop, set item, special effects apparatus or any other device of any kind that may result in damage to Emerson College property is prohibited.
-Students are advised to consult with their instructor and Timothy McKenna for specific permissions and prohibitions.
+Students are prohibited from making permanent alterations or modifications to Emerson College structures.
+The use of any prop, set item, special effects apparatus, or any other device of any kind that may result in damage to Emerson College property is prohibited.
+Students are advised to consult with their instructor for specific permissions and prohibitions.

-- Use of props and set pieces in Emerson College buildings may require you to adhere to the Emerson College Policies Relating to use of Performance and Rehearsal Facilities.
+Use of props and set pieces in Emerson College buildings may require you to adhere to the Emerson College Policies on Use of Performance and Rehearsal Facilities.
 This document can be downloaded at www.emerson.edu/trf in the policies and forms section.

 Shoots may not be conducted in the following areas:

-- Anywhere else where building egress might be blocked in any way.
+· Anywhere where building egress might be blocked in any way

-- Anywhere else where building operation might be impaired in any way.
+· Anywhere where building operation might be impaired in any way

 - At the Walker Building, 120 Boylston Street: In the Emerson College Library